maths/moodle-qtype_stack/doc/en/Developer/Unit_tests.md

 # Unit tests

+Unit testing for STACK comes in the following three parts.

+* PHP Unit tests,
+* Maxima unit tests,
+* Test scripts exposed to the question author.

+These three mechanisms aim to provide comprehensive testing of STACK.
+The last category are a compromise, and are designed to expose the results of unit tests to question authors in a reasonably attractive manner to inform them of what each answer test is actually supposed to do.
+Links to these tests are in the healthcheck page.

+# PHP Unit tests

 Moodle 2.3 uses PHPunit for its unit tests.
 Setting this up and getting it working is a bit of a pain, but you only have to follow the instructions in [the Moodle PHPUnit documentation](http://docs.moodle.org/dev/PHPUnit) once to get it working.